 As so often, an artist was still adding on to it by 6 p.m.in front of his house.
 Its shape was that of a flower bloom.
 Its design portrayed abstract art.
 Its fine borders where made with white flower petals as if nature was representing a lace.
 This flower art made lovely contrast with gray color.
 Admire the design's symmetrical forms...
 They create perfect harmony with various flowery shades.
 Not all is symmetry in this trophy of modern art.
 Many onlookers were proof of this intriguing achievement.
 The artist seemed too absorbed.
 He was like an actor and didn't seem to notice the spectators.
 This was the last carpet we saw.

 After that we passed the building of La Orotava Police.
 A few steps further down from it, we found an open restaurant in Calle (street) Viera with people sitting and having meals outside.
 It's name?
 Tasca Marquesa...
 It's pleasant to eat on its veranda when you are hungry during the fiesta of Corpus Christi.
 The food we had was good value for money.

-It was Eleonor de Castilla in 1847, who started them when she was married to Antonio Monteverde.
+The founder of the event with the flower carpets was Eleonor de Castilla in 1847.
+She started them when she was married to Antonio Monteverde.
 Over time, more and more high society friends joined her.
 A breakthrough happened in 1882 when the worker Valladares introduced the 'Saragatas' or 'Corridas' which are long square carpet sections with simple design.
 Now, the whole trail could be finished much faster for the Body of Christ procession.
-From 1906 onwards, it also helped when the municipal offices started to organize all materials for the Corpus art work..

 Christmas photography, much of which are shots of traditional decoration from La Orotava.